Best Bottle Warmer

 Consecutive Warming Cycle Wait-Time

 While some warmers allow you to run through two cycles back to back, others may have recommended wait times in between use.
 Immediately starting another warming cycle is useful if two or more bottles are being heated one right after another, such as with multiples or if the warmer is in frequent use at a daycare center.
-It's also handy if the first cycle doesn't get the temperature high enough for baby's liking, and you need to add more time.
+It's also handy if the first cycle doesn't get the temperature high enough for the baby's liking, and you need to add more time.
 We found the longest wait time between use is around 30 minutes or when the warmer has thoroughly cooled.
 The Chicco NaturalFit is one of these, which is a deal-breaker for some families.
 The Tommee Tippee 3-in-1 Advanced has no listed wait time, while the Kiinde Kozii has instructions to take 30 seconds off the subsequent bottle's warming time if the machine is still warm.

 Ease of Cleaning